 Dr Galanis Konstantinos

-He is Deputy Board Member at The Bahamas Shipowners Association and Educational Counselor for MIT.
-He is a Commander (ret.) of the Hellenic Navy served onboard frigates, shipyards and Headquarters for 23 years.
-He received three graduate degrees from MIT, namely MSc in Ocean Systems Management, Naval Engineer and PhD in Naval Architecture, Marine Engineering and Applied Mechanics (the first non-American active duty Officer to receive such title in the history of MIT).
-He has taught for several years courses related to Naval Architecture, Marine Hydrodynamics and Maritime Economics.
+Ηolds three graduate degrees from MIT, namely MSc in Ocean Systems Management, Naval Engineer and PhD in Naval Architecture, Marine Engineering and Applied Mechanics (the first non-American active duty Officer to receive such title in the history of MIT).
+He has taught for several years courses related to Naval Architecture & Marine Hydrodynamics.
+He is a member of ABS European Technical Committee and ClassNK Greek Technical Committee.
 He has published several papers at International Journals, Conferences and events and has written several technical reports, projects and a book.

-He graduated from the Merchant Marine Academy.
-He granted the Diploma of Master A’.
-He has been elected for a Fellow Member of the ICS (FICS).
-He has a twenty – five years experience as Operator and Human Resource Manager in Greek Shipping Companies.
-He has worked as an operator at “Costamare Shipping Company”.
-At the moment he is the Operation Manager of the Globus Maritime Ltd. He has participated in many international shipping conferences.
+He graduated from the Merchant Marine Academy and he is a Master Mariner (Captain Class A).
+He has 25 years experience as Operator and Crew Manager in Greek Shipping Companies.
+He has worked as an operator at “Costamare Shipping Company” and Operations Manager of Globus Maritime Ltd. He has participated in many international shipping conferences.

 lambrou george, MICS

 George is one of only very few non-Russian international dispute resolution specialists who speaks Russian fluently and has extensive commercial and legal experience in Russia, Ukraine, Greece, Turkey, and Central Asia.
 He is also a fluent Greek speaker.
-He has degrees from the University of Chicago, Boston College and an LLM in maritime and international arbitration law from Queen Mary, University of London.
-George is regularly appointed as an arbitrator and has experience sitting on ICSID, ICC and LMAA tribunals.
+He has degrees from the University of Chicago, Boston College and an LLM in Maritime and International Arbitration law from Queen Mary, University of London.

 WOOLDRIDGE ADRIAN, FICS

-Mr. Kehagias has 40 years involvement in the shipping industry, having first gone to sea in 1974.
+Cpt.
+Kehagias has 40 years involvement in the shipping industry, having first gone to sea in 1974.
 He graduated the Marine Academy of Oinoussae in 1976 and after six years of sea service and a course in Shipping at the London School of Foreign Trade, he joined Seven Seas Maritime, a shipping company in London as operator and then as Operations Manager.
 He is currently the CEO of White Sea Navigation, a Piraeus based Shipping Company, founded in 2000, a company operating in the Supramax segment of the bulk-carrier market.
-He was elected a fellow of the Institute of Chartered Shipbrokers in 1985 and a member of the Greek Committee of Class NK, the Greek Committee of Korean Register and the Safety & Loss Committee of The Standard P&I Club".
-Mr. Kehagias is lecturer at the HMC in the module of Ship Operations and Management.
+He is a member of the Greek Committee of Class NK, the Greek Committee of Korean Register and the Safety & Loss Committee of The Standard P&I Club".

 Mr. George Tsamantas is a certified Accountant with an experience in auditing and shipping accounting since 1988.
 He is a Chief Accountant in Common Progress S.A. since 1998.
 He is holding a BA in Economics & Accounting, University of Kingston, has been trained on the I.F.R.S. - International Accounting Standards and is a member of Association of Chartered Certified Accountants (ACCA).